 Why Sodium Is Considered Harmful

 Excess sodium intake will have negative consequences on your blood pressure, which is one of the risk factors for cardiovascular diseases.
 This is because sodium in high amount causes your body to retain water.
 Thus, it creates an added burden on your heart.
-The most common form of sodium is sodium chloride, which
+The most common form of sodium is sodium chloride, which is table salt.
+In the United States, the sources of almost 80% of sodium are packaged and restaurant foods.

 Dietary Guidelines for Americans And Sodium Intake